Why Gryt?

 - Voice uses WebRTC encryption in transit (DTLS-SRTP), but media is routed through infrastructure operated by the server owner (the SFU).

-- By default, login uses the hosted identity provider at
+- By default, login uses the hosted auth provider at

 If you use the hosted web client at app.gryt.chat, also see the Privacy Policy on the site.